What Kind of Napkins Are Best for Weddings?

 It's your big day, and you want everything to be perfect, from the décor down to your choice of napkins.
 So, what’s the best fabric for wedding napkins?

 While linen is a favorite choice, cotton is also a perfect material for wedding napkins as it is absorbent, biodegradable, and less expensive.
 If you're conscious of the environment and cost, consider using 100% organic cotton napkins for your wedding reception.
+As for size, use dinner napkins measuring 19" for the wedding dinner, and small cocktail napkins when serving cakes and drinks.

 Wedding Napkins: A Minute but Highly Delicate Element